blakewatson/htmlforpeople/src/08-intermission-installing-a-local-web-server.md

 ---
 title: "Intermission: installing a local web server"
+summary: "Learn how to run a webserver on your computer, giving you powerful features for serving your website locally."
 permalink: "intermission-installing-a-local-web-server/"
 layout: "base.njk"
 ---

 # Intermission: installing a local web server

-HTML is an approachable language and that was one the reasons I wanted to make this web book.
+HTML is an approachable language, which was one reason I wanted to make this web book.
 It’s forgiving.
-If you remember back to the very first part—that first website we made that was just a sentence or two—you’ll recall that we didn’t use a single HTML tag.
-But we were still able to open the file in the browser and see our content.
-We put that file on the web and it worked!
-As we discovered, you can start simple and layer on the complexity as needed.
+If you remember the first chapter—that first website we made that was just a sentence or two—you’ll recall that we didn’t use a single HTML tag.
+But we could still open the file in the browser and see our content.
+We put that file on the web, and it worked!
+You can start simply and layer on the complexity as needed.

-We're now to one of those points.
-In the next part, we're going to make a fun page.
-It’ll have some jokes, some tabletop gaming resources, and embedded YouTube videos.
+We're now at one of those points.
+In the next chapter, we'll create a fun page with jokes, tabletop gaming resources, and embedded YouTube videos.

-Unfortunately, YouTube videos won’t work with the way we've been previewing our site—just opening it with the web browser.
-For the most part that’s a perfect fine way to preview HTML.
-But in cases where we are fetching data from other websites—like streaming video—we'll need to mimic a real life web server.
+Unfortunately, YouTube videos won’t work with the way we've been previewing our site—opening HTML files with the web browser.
+For the most part, that’s a perfectly okay way to preview HTML.
+But in cases where we are fetching data from other websites—like streaming video—we'll need to mimic a real-life web server.

-You can think of a web server as a program that makes a website available at an address.
-Visit that address with a web browser and you get that website.
-We're going to install and run one of these so that our website is available at a local address—that is, one that’s only accessible to our computer, not everyone on the internet.
+A web server is a program that makes a website available at an address.
+When you visit that address with a web browser, you get the website.
+We'll install and run one of these so that our website is available at a local address—that is, one that’s only accessible to our computer, not everyone on the internet.

-I’m going to give several options based on operating system and technical knowledge needed.
+I’ll give you several options based on the operating system and technical knowledge needed.
 So you don’t need to read everything.
 Use the links below to jump to the section that applies to you.

 - [Visual Studio Code (cross-platform)](#visual-studio-code-(cross-platform))
 - [macOS](#macos)